taviso/wslcompat/README.md

 # wslcompat

-This is an experimental library to workaround incompatibilities in WSL1.
+wslcompat is a compatibility layer that makes more software work on WSL1.

-The idea is to patch binaries that use unimplemented functionality with "polyfills", user-space implementations of the missing functionality.
+The idea is to add "polyfills" - userspace implementations of the missing functionality - that fill in the gaps preventing your software from running.

+This doesn't require any changes to the binaries or the underlying kernel.

 ## Building